What’s All the HFSS About? The biggest single intervention into UK diets since rationing during the Second World War.

 Soft drinks, cakes, chocolate confectionery, sugar confectionery, ice cream, morning goods (for example pastries), puddings, sweet biscuits, breakfast cereals, yoghurts, milk-based drinks with added sugar, juice-based drinks with added sugar, pizza, ready meals, meal centres, including breaded and battered products, crisps and savoury snacks, chips and similar potato products.

-‘Staple’ items such as butters, spreads, oils and the like will be exempt from the restrictions
+‘Staple’ items such as butter, spreads, oils, and the like will be exempt from the restrictions.

 The restrictions will also apply to free refills of sugar-sweetened drinks in the out-of-home sector.
 For example, restaurants, coffee shops etc.